PeerHeer/mc-list-utils/README.md

 # Dynamic NBT Lists
-An abstraction for operations on NBT lists.
+An abstraction for dynamic operations on NBT lists.

 ### Compatibility information
 - Namespace: `nbtlist`